CCincorp/LuckyPills/README.md

 # LuckyPills

-Originally by ReddKing and then reworked by Parkeymon and now by me.
+Originally by ReddKing and then reworked by Parkeymon, RAPLX and now by me.